Quick Answer

 The hotpot chain endorsed by Chinese movie stars Chen He and Li Chen landed blogTO's #1 spot for best hotpot in Toronto.
 Sustained media attention and open-until-midnight hours make it a late-night favourite.

-#HotpotToronto — Winter Hotpot Season
+#HotpotToronto — DIY Hotpot Takes Over TikTok

 North York & Scarborough